 The National Planning Policy Framework (NPPF) requires local planning authorities to produce a Strategic Housing and Economic Land Availability Assessment (SHELAA).

-In Autumn 2017, the Council sought nominations from landowners for sites which could be considered for housing and employment.
-This is the first stage of work in the preparation of the Council’s Site Allocations Plan.
-The SHELAA (2018) sets out the long list of sites which were nominated to the Council.
+The SHELAA (2020) sets out the long list of sites which were nominated to the Council.
 These sites do not have any planning status.
 Including them in the SHELAA does not mean that they will be developed in the future.

 - Appendix 1 - Housing Sites